wuqy052/wuqy052.github.io/content/projects.md

       text: |
         ![Overview](/images/wordcloud.png)

-        I am broadly interested in the social component of cognitions - attention, perception, learning, and decision-making.
+        I study the social dimensions of cognition — how attention, perception, learning, and decision-making are shaped by social context.

-        The social component can be a socially meaningful sensory stimuli, a learning task that involves the knowledge about or from another person, or a decision that is made during the interaction with others.
+        This includes processing socially meaningful stimuli, learning about or from others, and making decisions during interpersonal interactions.

-        A lot of these processes are affected in psychiatric conditions.
-Part of my research is to develop novel paradigms and computational models to characterize the challenges of social functioning in clinical populations.
+        Many of these processes are altered in psychiatric conditions.
+My research aims to develop novel tasks and computational models to better understand and characterize social functioning challenges in clinical populations.

   - block: collection
     id: socialattn
     content:
       title: Social Attention
-      text: I study social attention through eye-tracking (ET), including screen-based ET, webcam-based ET, and smartphone ET.
-I apply feature-based visual saliency models to characterize individual differences in attention allocations during video free viewing.
+      text: I study social attention using eye-tracking (ET) across screen-based, webcam-based, and smartphone platforms.
+I apply feature-based visual saliency models to capture individual differences in attention allocation during naturalistic video viewing.
       filters:
         folders:
           - project_attention